Plastic Free July: Why Plastic Is a Problem and What Can We Do?

 Every year plastic-free July gets bigger and bigger as millions of people around the world pledge to refuse single-use plastics for a month.
 The aim is to help people develop life-long habits and to challenge schools, workplaces and businesses to change their practices too!

 We all know plastic pollution is a huge problem.
-But where does all our plastic actually go, and how do you go plastic-free?
+But where does all our plastic actually go, and how do you reduce your plastic use, or go plastic-free?

 - Where does our plastic go?

 - Why is plastic such a problem?

 - How you can reduce plastic use, including practical ideas to get you started